HeeraMenon/Human-Robot-Gaze-Tracking-Tangram-Puzzle-System/README.md

-# How to Set Up and Run the HRI Tangram Gaze‑LLM System
+# Set Up and Running the Tangram Gaze‑LLM System
 This guide explains how to install dependencies, configure Webots, start the gaze tracking + LLM servers, and launch the robot simulation.

 ## 1. Create and Activate Virtual Environment